input-output-hk/cardano-node-wiki/docs/getting-started/understanding-config-files.md

 The main method for configuring Peer Sharing involves setting the following option:

-- `PeerSharing` (default value: `NoPeerSharing`) - This option can take 3 possible values:
+- `PeerSharing` (default value: `PeerSharingDisabled`) - This option can take 2 possible values:
-    * `NoPeerSharing`: Peer Sharing is disabled, which means the node won't request peer information from any other node, and will not respond to such requests from others (the mini-protocol won't even start);
+    * `PeerSharingDisabled`: Peer Sharing is disabled, which means the node won't request peer information from any other node, and will not respond to such requests from others (the mini-protocol won't even start);
-    * `PeerSharingPrivate`: Peer Sharing is enabled, meaning the node will query other nodes for peers.
-However, during the handshake process, it will inform other nodes not to share its address.
-    * `PeerSharingPublic`: Peer Sharing is enabled and the node will notify other nodes that it is permissible to share its address.
+    * `PeerSharingEnabled`: Peer Sharing is enabled and the node will notify other nodes that it is permissible to share its address.

 The `PeerSharing` flag interacts with `PeerAdvertise` (`advertise` flag in the topology